An Initialization-free Quantum Algorithm for General Abelian Hidden Subgroup Problem: The standard quantum algorithm for AHSP

+where the subscript $A$ denotes the main register to deal with the group elements $x$ in $G$, and $B$ is the auxiliary register for storing the function values of $f$.
 Here we note that the binary operation $+$ in the auxiliary register can be justified in the context of defining the quantum oracle $\mathcal{U}_f$, although the set $Y$ does not inherently possess any algebraic structure.
-In fact, the operation $+$ is treated as a formal operation that combines the two elements $y$ and $f(x)$ into another element of $Y$, so no ambiguity arises in the definition of $\mathcal{U}_f$.
-Furthermore, to support the initialization-free quantum algorithm for AHSP in Section \ref{sec:ifqa}, we assume that $f$ is surjective on $Y$, which allows us to regard $Y$ as a finite abelian group isomorphic to
+Moreover, to support the initialization-free quantum algorithm for AHSP in Section \ref{sec:ifqa}, we assume that $f$ is {\em surjective} on $Y$ throughout this paper, which allows us to regard $Y$ as a finite abelian group isomorphic to $G/H$.

-This assumption is not a significant restriction, as we can always construct a surjective function $f$ from $G$ to $Y$ by appropriately restricting the codomain of $f$.